Tawny-breasted tinamou: Description

 The tawny-breasted tinamou has brown upperparts barred with black, and its wings have buff spots.
 Below its bright chestnut head, it has a white throat.
 Its breast and flanks are olivaceous brown, while the rest of its underparts are bright rufous.
 This tinamou measures 35.5–38 cm in length.

 Behavior

 Like other tinamous, the tawny-breasted eats fruit off the ground or low-lying bushes.
 They also eat small amounts of invertebrates, flower buds, tender leaves, seeds, and roots.
 The male incubates the eggs which may come from as many as 4 different females, and then will raise them until they are ready to be on their own, usually 2–3 weeks.
 The nest is located on the ground in dense brush or between raised root buttresses.

 Range

 This species is native to the Andes in far western Venezuela, central Colombia, Ecuador, and southern Peru.

 Habitat

-The tawny-breasted tinamou is a type of ground bird found in montane moist forest up to 1700 to 3350 m altitude.
+The tawny-breasted tinamou is a type of ground bird found in montane moist forest from 880 to 2350 m altitude.